 The current incarnation of the Azzurri was described as the worst in years by people who know what they're talking about.
 Having won their group with a game to spare, Antonio Conte's men were handed a huge test in the round of 16 against holders Spain.
 They played the Spanish off the park, taking the lead on 33 minutes through Giorgio Chiellini and adding a second via the superb Graziano Pellè in injury time.

 Their reward?
 A quarter-final against the 2014 World Cup winners.
-If Italy want to win Euro 2016, they will have to do so the hard way.
+Clearly if Italy want to win Euro 2016 they will need to do so the hard way.

 But Italy have something that has been shouted about so much at this tournament that it's fast becoming a cliche: they're a team.
 From wild-eyed manager Conte down, every member of the squad seems to possess a burning desire to succeed in France.
 And, tactically, the boss has been in a class of his own.